Higher and foundation tiers

 have a positive charge the closer they got to the

-nucleus must have been small, so the nucleus must be tiny.
+nucleus must have been small; so the nucleus must be tiny.

 Rutherford was also able to calculate the size of the nucleus

-from his experimental work, he calculated
+from his experimental work and he calculated

 that the nucleus was about 1/10 000th the size of the atom.

-Following Rutherford's work we have a small dense
+Rutherford's model of the atom we have a small dense positively charged nucleus with the electrons

 nucleus